-Each session has capacity for around 10-12 children.
+Each session has capacity for around 10 to 12 children.
 Gravesend is about to open a second session per week, and Ashford is planning for the same.
 The expectation is to have each club running at least two sessions a week, but as these clubs are primarily run by volunteers, this is obviously dependent on their availability.

 To highlight a few successes: